Mr-Malik-Aryan/AirCanvas/README.md

 2. Install required packages:
    ```
-   pip install -r requirements.txt
+   npm install
    ```

 ## Usage

-1. Run the main script:
+1. Run the  script:
    ```
-   python air_canvas.py
+   npm run dev
    ```

-2. Adjust the red color trackbars to detect your marker correctly.
+2. Enable the Drawing mode and pinch (touch index finger and thumb) to enable /disable pen.

-3. Use a red colored marker (like red tape on your fingertip) to draw.
+3. Use a finger tip the motion tracked will be shown.

-4. Press 'q' to quit the application.
+4. Pinch again to de-select pen once finished drawing .

 ## How It Works